 - Consider your goals.
 What do you want to achieve?
 Are you hoping to feel more stable, run a long distance, pick up the grandkids, feel more confident, learn to swim, or just walk confidently to the other room?

 - Consider your limitations.
 What keeps you from doing the forms of exercise you may have done before?
 What do you need from a new exercise routine?
 Perhaps you need to stay seated, include a mobility aid, or you’re a former runner who’s noticing that the impact of your usual activities isn’t comfortable anymore.

 - Talk to your doctor.
 What exercises are appropriate for you, and what considerations might be important with any medications you’re taking?
 Which benefits do you need from your workout routine?

-- Read the rest of this article to explore some starting points, and consider taking an online class to learn a new exercise.
+- Take an online fitness class.
+Read the rest of this article to explore some starting points, and consider taking an online class to learn a new exercise.